Browne Willis

-Browne Willis (16 September 1682 – 5 February 1760) was an antiquary, author, numismatist and politician who sat in the House of Commons from 1705 to 1708.
+Browne Willis (16 September 1682 – 5 February 1760) was a British antiquary, writer, numismatist and politician who sat in the House of Commons from 1705 to 1708.

 Early life

 Willis was born at Blandford St Mary, Dorset, the eldest son of Thomas Willis of Bletchley, Buckinghamshire and his wife Alice Browne, daughter of Robert Browne of Frampton, Dorset.
 He was grandson of Dr Thomas Willis, the physician.
-He was educated at Bechampton School in the care of Abraham Freestone and at Westminster School.
+He was educated at Beachampton School under the care of Abraham Freestone, and later at Westminster School.
 He attended Christ Church, Oxford and entered the Inner Temple in 1700.

 In 1707 he married Katherine Eliot, the daughter of Daniel Eliot.

 He joined the recently reformed Society of Antiquaries in 1717–18.